Why Are Your Dry Eye Drops Not Working

+Your eye drops could not be working because of preservatives in the drops, improper viscosity, or the excessive use of vasoconstrictors.
+Also, unless the underlying causes like Meibomian Gland Disease, screen time and lifestyle factors are addressed, eye drops cannot be a long term solution.
 Many people wonder why are their dry eye drops not working.
 Despite being regular with medication, and follow ups, some people still have symptoms of chronic irritation, fatigue and dry eyes.
+Dr Shibal Bhartiya explains the reasons, and the solutions.

 Understanding Are Why Your Dry Eye Drops Not Working